OKX Review 2023: Crypto Trading Hub and Web3 Innovation

 Is OKX Secure?

 OKX operates a secure hot and cold wallet security procedure.
 This means that the bulk of their funds are stored offline in a cold environment, meaning the funds are protected from hackers.
-OKX holds 95% of their funds in offline storage, utilizing a state of the art cold wallet storage system that requires confirmation from at least 2 authorized personnel.
-OKX has some of the most robust offline storage protocols I’ve seen; take a look below:
+OKX holds 95% of their funds in offline storage, utilizing a state-of-the-art cold wallet storage system that requires confirmation from at least 2 authorized personnel.
+OKX has some of the most robust offline storage protocols I've seen; take a look below:

 The other 5% of funds are kept with their servers in a "hot" environment to meet the demand for withdrawals/deposits.

 It is also worth noting that, unlike many exchanges, OKX has suffered no known hacks to date.
 Looks like their security protocols are certainly up to the challenges of blocking hackers.
+For a deeper look into OKX's Security features, we have an article covering a full OKX Security Analysis.

 Given that OKX derivatives operate a leveraged trading platform, they have to have measures in place to reduce the risk posed by market movements to the trading pool.